energeist/climbunity/README.md

 There is a live version [deployed here, on Render!](https://energeist-climbunity.onrender.com/) ERD for the application [can be found here](https://github.com/energeist/climbunity/blob/master/climbunity-erd.pdf)

+This application features User creation and authentication, CRUD routes for Venue/Route/Ascent/Appointment models and displays relevant data.

 ## Instructions to run locally:
 - Clone this repository
 - Navigate to the cloned repository locally